-The PRA's requirements on firms - Fundamental Rules The Fundamental Rules are high level rules, which collectively act as an expression of the PRA's general objective and its insurance objective of promoting the safety and soundness of regulated firms and contributing to the securing of an appropriate degree of protection for those who are or may become policyholders respectively.
-The rules apply to all PRA regulated firms (subject to legal restrictions) irrespective of size and business carried on.
+The PRA's requirements on firms - Fundamental Rules

+The Fundamental Rules are high level rules, which collectively act as an expression of the PRA's general objective and its insurance objective of promoting the safety and soundness of regulated firms and contributing to the securing of an appropriate degree of protection for those who are or may become policyholders respectively.
+The rules apply to all PRA-authorised firms (subject to legal restrictions) irrespective of size and business carried on.

-As with the Threshold Conditions, it is vital that boards and senior management understand the Fundamental Rules, the more detailed rules in the PRA Rulebook and the directly applicable EU regulations, and establish within their firms a culture that supports adherence to the spirit and the letter of the requirements.
+As with the Threshold Conditions, it is vital that boards and senior management understand the Fundamental Rules.
+They should also be familiar with the more detailed rules in the PRA Rulebook, directly applicable EU regulations including, where applicable, Solvency II, and establish within their firms a culture that supports adherence to the spirit and the letter of the requirements.